lazywithclass/videos/README.md

 Statically typed languages, the code that you wrote (the text) has a meaning associated.

 Types help communicating intentions and in detecting errors.

+There's also [a discussion on HN](https://news.ycombinator.com/item?id=16622684) about this.
 </details>